richsalz/draft-rsalz-dbrg-speck-wap-wep/draft-rsalz-drbg-speck-wap-wep.md

 as the old RSA factoring challenges, can be useful.
 But they do not show, for example, if the cryptography under test is fundamentally flawed or not.

+Public review is also a natural fit for the IETF, which takes "rough consensus and running code" as an axiom.
+Theory reduced to practice is much easier, and much less of a limited academic exercise, to review.

 # Acknowledgements